SB150 Turq T2 X01 Eagle AXS Mountain Bike

 These geometry benefits are not one-sided though, as the steeper seat angle, short-offset fork, and forward riding position help keep power to the pedals and the steering quick and nimble when climbing.
 Frankly, we were quite surprised with how well this bike goes uphill, clamoring up the loosest, steepest, and most ledgy terrain we could find with relative ease, enough to convince us the SB150 is worthy of being a one-bike quiver.

-Other noteworthy parts include top-of-the-line suspension from Fox, starting with a burly Fox Factory 38 up front with the plush, supportive, and highly-tunable GRIP2 damper, paired with a Factory Float X2 shock that offers impressive small-bump compliance and consistent performance on long, technical descents.
+Other noteworthy parts include top-of-the-line suspension from Fox, starting with a Fox Factory 36 up front with the plush, supportive, and highly-tunable GRIP2 damper, paired with a Factory Float X2 shock that offers impressive small-bump compliance and consistent performance on long, technical descents.
 The shock comes with a 2-position lever that acts as a climb switch, letting you firm up the rear suspension to eliminate any bob on extended fire road climbs.
-Code RSC brakes with 200mm rotors offer impressive modulation and stopping power, working with the meaty Maxxis Minion EXO+ tires to effectively scrub speed before dropping in to a sketchy section of trail.
+Code RSC brakes with a 200mm rotor up front and 180mm in the rear offer impressive modulation and stopping power, working with the meaty Maxxis Minion EXO+ tires to effectively scrub speed before dropping in to a sketchy section of trail.
 Yeti rounds out the kit with their in-house carbon bars, a trusty Fox Transfer dropper post, and a custom WTB Volt saddle with turquoise accents that match the bike perfectly.

-- Yeti's long-travel enduro bike for those who love to go fast
+- Yeti's flagship enduro bike for those who love to go fast

 - 6in of Switch Infinity travel is both plush and efficient

 - TURQ carbon frame is tested to DH standards for durability